WhatIsRove/ds-serverless-exam-2024/README.md

 $ npm install
 $ npm run schema
 ~~~
-+ Create a new repository in your GitHub account called 'edaExam'.
++ Create a new repository in your GitHub account called 'serverlessExam'.
 + In VS Code, type the following commands:
 ~~~bash
 $ git remote remove origin